 The responder with Time Shift Indication field set to zero may start transmitting the first RSF fragment at 400 RSTU into the ranging phase and continue to send subsequent RSF fragments at regular intervals of 1200 RSTU, if the RSF only MMS packet is used.
 This responder may start transmitting the first RIF fragment at 400 RSTU into the ranging phase and continue to subsequent RIF fragments at a regular intervals of 1200 RSTU if the RIF only MMS packet is used.
 This responder may start transmitting the first RSF fragment at 400 RSTU into the ranging phase and continue to send the first RIF fragment 2 ms after the start of its last RSF fragment transmission if the mixed RSF/RIF packet is used.

-The responder with Time Shift Indication field set to zero may start transmitting the first RSF fragment at 800 RSTU into the ranging phase and continue to send subsequent RSF fragments at regular intervals of 1200 RSTU, if the RSF only MMS packet is used.
+The responder with Time Shift Indication field set to one may start transmitting the first RSF fragment at 800 RSTU into the ranging phase and continue to send subsequent RSF fragments at regular intervals of 1200 RSTU, if the RSF only MMS packet is used.
 This responder may start transmitting the first RIF fragment at 800 RSTU into the ranging phase and continue to subsequent RIF fragments at a regular intervals of 1200 RSTU if the RIF only MMS packet is used.
 This responder may start transmitting the first RSF fragment at 800 RSTU into the ranging phase and continue to send the first RIF fragment 2 ms after the start of its last RSF fragment transmission if the mixed RSF/RIF packet is used.

-Figure 42—Illustration of time efficient one-to-many MMS ranging
+Figure 42—Illustration of time efficient one-to-many NBA MMS ranging

+For the UWB driven UWB MMS, during the ranging phase, the initiator may start transmitting the first SYNC+SFD fragment at the start of the ranging phase and continue to send subsequent RSF fragments at regular intervals of 1200 RSTU if the RSF only MMS packet is used.
+The initiator may start transmitting the first SYNC+SFD fragment at the start of the ranging phase and continue to send the subsequent RIF fragment at a regular interval of 1200 RSTU if the RIF only MMS packet is used.

+The responder with Time Shift Indication field set to zero may start transmitting the first SYNC+SFD fragment at 400 RSTU into the ranging phase and continue to send subsequent RSF fragments at regular intervals of 1200 RSTU, if the RSF only MMS packet is used.
+This responder may start transmitting the first SYNC+SFD fragment at 400 RSTU into the ranging phase and continue to subsequent RIF fragments at a regular intervals of 1200 RSTU if the RIF only MMS packet is used.

+The responder with Time Shift Indication field set to one may start transmitting the first SYNC+SFD fragment at 800 RSTU into the ranging phase and continue to send subsequent RSF fragments at regular intervals of 1200 RSTU, if the RSF only MMS packet is used.
+This responder may start transmitting the first SYNC+SFD fragment at 800 RSTU into the ranging phase and continue to subsequent RIF fragments at a regular intervals of 1200 RSTU if the RIF only MMS packet is used.

+Figure 43—Illustration of time efficient one-to-many UWB driven UWB MMS ranging